adityaknegi/GeoIQ_data_anlysist_assignment/README.md

 | 82a31b114c0243859e73c4f5f1332554	 | 19.047690380000063 | 72.85787174600006<br/>second line of text |

+### FOR QUICK LOOKUP
-check html file for Notebook (notebook html files)
+Check html file for Notebook part1 and part2